node-red/node-red-node-test-helper/README.md

     npm install node-red-node-test-helper node-red --save-dev

-This will add and the helper module to your `package.json` file:
+This will add the helper module to your `package.json` file:

 ```json
 ...